zipped-album/zap/README.md

 4. **Install ZAP**

    ```
-   pipx install zap
+   pipx install zipped-album-player
    ```

 ## Usage

-After successful installation ZAP can be started by calling the command `zap`.
+After successful installation ZAP can be started by calling the command `zap` (or `zipped-album-player`).

 ### Keyboard navigation